 The SFDR aims to improve transparency in sustainability risks and sustainable investment opportunities.
 The SFDR sets out disclosure requirements for a broad range of financial market participants (such as banks, asset managers, insurance companies etc) financial advisors and financial products, strengthening the sustainability disclosure obligations towards the end users.

 The SFDR mandates for the development of Regulatory Technical Standards (RTS) by the European Supervisory Authorities (ESAs).
-The RTS provide further clarification on the content, methodologies and presentation of sustainability-related disclosures which come into force from the 1st of January 2023, in line with the Level 2 reporting requirements for the SFDR.
+The RTS provide further clarification on the content, methodologies and presentation of sustainability-related disclosures which came into force on the 1st of January 2023, in line with the Level 2 reporting requirements for the SFDR.

 EU Taxonomy